Adina Howard: Personal life

 She divorced Sherman Jordan in 2017.

-On the March 10, 2019 episode of TV One's "Unsung," Howard revealed to having an affair with Boyz II Men's Wanya Morris, who was dating singer Brandy, at the time.
-Despite the advice of Atlantic Records Label Executive (and Howard's boss) Sylvia Rhone to focus on her career, Howard conducted an interview with then-DJ Wendy Williams, in which she insulted both Rhone and Brandy.
-Rhone eventually stalled Howard's release of her second album indefinitely.
+In an episode of TV One's "Unsung," from 2019 Howard revealed to having an affair with Boyz II Men-member Wanya Morris in the mid 90's who was dating the singer Brandy at the time.
+Ignoring the advice to "focus on her career" from Sylvia Rhone, the head of Howard's record label (Atlantic Records), Howard insulted both Rhone and Brandy in an interview with then-DJ Wendy Williams.

+Rhone ended up stalling the release of Howards follow-up album to Do You Wanna Ride? indefinitely.